PX4/PX4-Autopilot/src/modules/micrortps_bridge/throughput_test.md

   ``` text
   uint8[256] data
   ```
-We will create it next to the other *.msg* files in the folder *msg*:
+We will create it next to the other *.msg* files in the folder *msg/*:

   ``` sh
   $ cd /path/to/PX4/Firmware/msg